Missouri rental applications empower landlords to collect the exact details they need to make smarter leasing decisions when choosing tenants.

 Learn MoreMaster Missouri’s landlord-tenant laws.
 Get current on on lease agreements, eviction rules, and more.

-To hone in on dream tenants, landlords need to collect key information that guides their decision-making.
-As such, Missouri rental applications typically ask a tenant for the following:
+To focus on well-qualified tenants, landlords need to collect the right information to guide their decision-making.
+As such, a standard Missouri application form typically asks tenants for the following:

-- Personal information: Names of all applicants or co-signers, contact details, birth date, Social Security Number, and emergency contacts
+- Personal information: Names of all applicants or co-signers, contact details, birth dates, Social Security numbers, and emergency contacts

 - Financial information: Income, job status, rental payment history, and credit background

-- Landlord and employer references: Contact info to verify rental history and employment
+- Landlord and employer references: Contact information to verify rental history and employment

 - Rental history: Current address and previous places lived over the past few years